 The best way to invest in renewable energy stocks is to open a self-directed investing account and build your own portfolio.
 Since discount brokerages charge little to no fees, you’ll save a lot of money with this smooth move.
 For instance, Questrade offers free ETF purchases and you can open an account with just $1,000 to start.
 A bonus: Young and Thrifty readers who open a Questrade account get $50 in free trades.

 Or try out Wealthsimple Trade – a mobile-trading platform that offers zero-commission stock and ETF trading.
 That will allow you to pick a handful of renewable energy stocks without spending a dime in fees.
-Plus, you can take advantage of our exclusive promo offer: open a new Wealthsimple Trade account, and get a $50 cash bonus + $0 commission trades.
+Plus, you can take advantage of our exclusive promo offer: open a new Wealthsimple Trade account, and get a $100 cash bonus + $0 commission trades.
 All you have to do is deposit and trade at least $250.
-Sign-up today to take advantage of this exclusive offer.
+Limited time only until April 30th.

 If you’re DIY investing, here are my key recommendations: